Frequently Asked Questions

 - (3 units of clinical)

-Commitment will be on Tuesdays SSU HMC week 9-16 or Wednesday’s week 9-16.
+Commitment will be on Tuesdays SSU HMC week 9-16 or Wednesday’s week 9-16 and with clinical preceptor week 10-16.
 You will hear more details about this and will sign up for your days the first day of class.
-You will have a simulated exam for one day on 11/14/2013 on SSU campus.
+You will have a simulated exam for one day.

 Please note that there is a process for establishing a new site and the establishment of a new contract is time consuming.
-See handout “Process for Clinical Placement.”
+Contact the Director of the FNP Program.

 Most of our students work part-time.
 Juggling class hours, clinical hours, and work schedules makes working more than 20-24 hours per week very difficult.
 As a professional you need to make the decision that ensures your commitment supports a quality educational experience.
 As an estimate class time and clinical responsibilities amount to 3-4 days/week.
 You only go to graduate school once!

 The program has full approval of the California BRN; graduates apply to the BRN to “hold-out” as a Nurse Practitioner in the State of California.
-Graduates are eligible to sit for the ANCC/ANA, credential exam as a Family Nurse Practitioner and the AANP exam – we have a high pass rate for both of these exams.
+Graduates are eligible to sit for the ANCC/ANA, credential exam as a Family Nurse Practitioner and the AANP exam.
 The program also covers the BRN didactic/course requirements for furnishing and schedule II furnishing.
-As a track of the Graduate MSN program at SSU the FNP program is also fully accredited by the NLN.
+SSU and the FNP program is fully accredited by the ACEN.

 - You must be able to fluently access the internet, use email, know how to upload and download files, be familiar with internet etiquette, and be able to use Moodle, SSU's Learning Management System.